Testing Manuka Honey

 MGO or methylglyoxal is the natural compound that is responsible for the special unique activity that is found in Manuka Honey.
 Good manuka honey suppliers and beekeepers measure this to assess the level of activity.
 However, the activity can be reflected in different ways which can make it confusing.

-Here at Nelson Honey, we keep it simple and only refer to the MGO activity (Methylglyoxal).
-All rating systems include the level of Methylglyoxal as part of the measurement process.
+Therefore, here at Nelson Honey, we keep it simple and only refer to the MGO activity (Methylglyoxal).
+That is to say, all rating systems include the level of Methylglyoxal as part of the measurement process.
 MGO Activity will be indicated on our products as a number.

 MGO vs NPA